borkod/CYC2025/presentation.md

 - Violation of enterprise security policies
 - Different individuals use varying approaches and setups
-- Requires elevated privileges in both AWS and Entra ID
+- Requires elevated privileges in both AWS IAM and Entra ID
 - Requires deep understanding of both platforms (AWS IAM and Entra ID)
 - Manual configurations are error prone